oVirt/ovirt-site/source/documentation/self-hosted/chap-Installing_Additional_Hosts_to_a_Self-Hosted_Environment.html.md

 **Prerequisites**

 * For a oVirt Node-based self-hosted engine environment, you must have prepared a freshly installed oVirt Node system on a physical host.
-See [Red Hat Virtualization Hosts](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#Red_Hat_Virtualization_Hosts) in the *Installation Guide*.
+See "oVirt Nodes" in the [Installation Guide](/documentation/install-guide/Installation_Guide/).

 * If you are reusing a self-hosted engine host, remove its existing self-hosted engine configuration.
 See the Removing a Host from a Self-Hosted Engine Environment section in [Chapter 5: Maintenance and Upgrading Resources](../chap-Maintenance_and_Upgrading_Resources).